OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ### XMLReader

-To protect a Java `org.xml.sax.XMLReader` from XXE, do this:
+To protect the Java `org.xml.sax.XMLReader` from an XXE attack, do this:

 ``` java
 XMLReader reader = XMLReaderFactory.createXMLReader();